desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    `_boot.ns1.example.net` and `_boot.ns2.example.net`.

-## Bootstrapping Method

-### Steps Taken by the Child DNS Operator
+## Signaling Intent to Act as the Child's Signer

+To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more signaling records at the Child's Signaling Name under each Bootstrapping Domain.
+The signaling records are

+- a PTR record containing the Child's name as the target;

+- one or more other DNS records, depending on the specific use case as described below.

-To perform DNSSEC bootstrapping for the Child zone, the Child DNS Operator MUST (re-)publish the Child's CDS/CDNSKEY records at the corresponding Signaling Name under each Bootstrapping Domain (see example below).
-These records belong to the autoritative zone of the Bootstrapping Domain, and as such they MUST be signed with that zone's keys, and MUST NOT be signed with the Child zone's keys.
+As these records belong to the corresponding Bootstrapping Zone, they MUST be signed with that zone's keys, and MUST NOT be signed with the Child zone's keys.

 The Signaling Name contains a label identifying the Child's name.
 This label MUST be equal to the SHA-256 hash digest of the Child's name in "Base 32 Encoding with Extended Hex Alphabet", as specified in [@!RFC4648].
 Trailing padding characters ("=") MUST be dropped.

-Previous use of CDS/CDNSKEY records is specified at the apex only ([@!RFC7344], Section 4.1).
-This protocol extends the use of these record types at non-apex owner names for the purpose of DNSSEC bootstrapping.
-To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

 **TODO Remove Note 1:** The purpose of the hash function is to avoid the possibility of exceeding the maximum length of a DNS name.
 This